-In our digital age, collaborating with other people in a project does not require everyone to be in the same physical space anymore.
+In our digital age, collaborating with other people on a project does not require everyone to be in the same physical space anymore.
 Many companies, project groups, and friends prefer to do most of their work in a workspace of their own choosing, at those times that suit them best.
 For such collaboration, many people send countless e-mails back and forth to share the progression of their ideas and files.

 This process can be cumbersome, but fortunately technology always keeps evolving and, consequently, collaborating on a distance can be much easier and much more efficient.
-With this idea in our head, we have drafted a list that contains the best apps for in-group communication and file sharing.
+With this idea in our head, we drafted a list that contains the best apps for in-group communication and file sharing.

 This app facilitates a cloud-based network of collaboration tools and services in a clear and organized environment.
 Besides chatting in different channels, note taking, and (video) calling, Slack also facilitates easy file sharing and advanced searching tools.
-In addition, Slack can be synchronized with numerous other apps; for example, by synching “Wunderlist” with “Slack”, a completed to-do update will be posted automatically in the corresponding Slack channel.
+In addition, Slack can be synchronized with numerous other apps; for example, by synching Wunderlist with Slack, a completed to-do update will be posted automatically in the corresponding Slack channel.

 Initially developed for (online) gamers that don’t want to pay for TeamSpeak servers or hassle with Skype, Discord offers free all-in-one voice and text chat that can simply be used in your web browser.
-It takes about 10 seconds to set up your own secured server, which is easy to manage, and Discord facilitates high voice quality.
+It takes about 10 seconds to set up your own secured server, which is very easy to manage, and Discord facilitates high voice quality.
 The chatting has a modern approach with an overlay function (so you don’t need to alt-tab out of your full screen app) and contains GIFs, the sharing of links, images, and videos without using much CPU power.

 This free cross-platform (voice) messaging app was developed in Israel, but supports as much as 30 languages by now.
 Viber facilitates free texting, calling, photo messaging, and location sharing.
 One of the key factors that makes Viber so accessible is that it requires no registration, alias or invitation, and that it immediately synchronizes with your own contact list.

 WhatsApp’s functions more or less speak for itself; voice messages, a vast amount of emoji’s and GIFs, but the more recent (video) calling function made the app truly complete.
 In addition, users can also share documents, photos, audio files, contacts, and (live) locations.
-Group chats are managed easily, and store all the uploaded files chronologically.
+Group chats are managed easily, and all the uploaded files are stored chronologically.
 Since almost every smartphone owner has WhatsApp, and users increasingly use the web and desktop versions as well, grouping up via WhatsApp is one of the easiest and most accessible ways.

 This platform for online (video) conferences has all the important features for successful collaboration.
-Interesting functions are the whiteboards, changing of the presenter role, and the planning of upcoming conferences.
-When you are serious about your collaboration, you can opt for premium versions that offer up to 5 TB of cloud space, increase the amount of conference members allowed, and tools that completely obliterate the need for any real-life conference rooms.
+Interesting functions are the whiteboards, changing of the presenter role, and the planning of future conferences.
+When you are serious about your collaboration, you can opt for premium versions that offer up to 5 TB of cloud space, increase the amount of conference members allowed, and add tools that completely obliterate the need for any real-life conference rooms.